 If you’re interested in the geography of elections, the Electoral Geography 2.0 is a blog you need to have on your list of election sites to visit.
 The site lists the results for each state primary at the county level.

-The site isn’t just about the primaries in the United States.
-There are extensive results lists for other countries, most recently listing the Serbian and Cyprus presidential election results.
 Click on the “archives” and you can browse through election results dating back to 1910.
 Each page has a random map thumbnail you can click on to see a larger version.
-Unfortunately, a listing of all maps on the site was apparent and it would be nice to see accompanying text to discuss each map.
+Unfortunately, a listing of all maps on the site wasn’t apparent and it would be nice to see accompanying text to discuss each map.
 If exploring the site leaves you hungry for more, the links tab provides further related sites.

 For more on the influence of racial concentration in voting, see: Zingher, J. N., & Steen Thomas, M. (2014).
 The Spatial and Demographic Determinants of Racial Threat: Spatial Determinants of Racial Threat.
 Social Science Quarterly 95, 4, 1137-1154.